braedynl/CSE231-020-SS20/FAQ.md

 #### When do lab/project grades come back?

-*Usually* before the next lab/project due date.
+*Usually* sometime before the next lab/project due date.
 The day can vary wildly depending on how busy I am that week.

 #### How do I view your project feedback?

-Go to your project submission on Mimir, there should be a lightblue button at the top-right of the page titled "Feedback".
+Go to your project submission on Mimir, there should be a light-blue button at the top-right of the page titled "Feedback".

 #### Is there any leniency for close final grade boundaries?